 BEETHOVEN’S EROICA

-Saturday, Febuary 7, 2026 | 7:30pm
+Saturday, February 7, 2026 | 3:00 PM & 7:30 PM

-Darko Butorac guest conductor
+DARKO BUTORAC guest conductor

-SAINT-SAËNS Cello Concerto No. 1
+SAINT-SAËNS Cello Concerto No. 1 in A minor, Op.
+33

 Darko Butorac stands out as one of the most compelling conductors of his generation, praised for his “exceptional combination of passion, elegance, and well-timed pacing” (Westdeutsche Zeitung).
 He serves as the Music Director of the Asheville Symphony Orchestra, where his innovative programming and dynamic leadership have captivated audiences.

 Butorac has guest-conducted numerous prestigious orchestras across Europe, Asia, and the Americas.
-Notable performances include the Deutsche Kammerphilharmonie Neuss and the Georgische Kammerorchester Ingolstadt (Germany), the Rubinstein Philharmonic of Lodz (Poland), the Xiamen Symphony (China), the Tallinn Sinfonietta (Estonia), the Belgrade Philharmonic, and the Slovenian Radio Symphony Orchestra.
+Notable performances include the Deutsche Kammerphilharmonie Neuss and the Georgische Kammerorchester Ingolstadt (Germany), the Rubinstein Philharmonic of Łódź (Poland), the Xiamen Symphony (China), the Tallinn Sinfonietta (Estonia), the Belgrade Philharmonic, and the Slovenian Radio Symphony Orchestra.
 His passionate and precise interpretations have earned him widespread acclaim.

-He has collaborated with world-renowned artists such as Renée Fleming, Garrick Ohlsson, Olga Kern, Bela Fleck, Chris Thile, Jon Kimura Parker, Noah Bendix-Balgley, Anthony McGill and Oscar-winning actor J.K.
+He has collaborated with world-renowned artists such as Renée Fleming, Garrick Ohlsson, Olga Kern, Béla Fleck, Chris Thile, Jon Kimura Parker, Noah Bendix-Balgley, Anthony McGill, and Oscar-winning actor J.K.
 Simmons.
 He has appeared at prestigious venues such as the Vienna Konzerthaus, the Gran Teatro Nacional of Lima, Belgrade’s Kolarac Hall, the Teatro Magnani in Italy, and the Tartu, Aspen, and St. Olav summer music festivals.

 In addition to his work in Asheville, Butorac served as the Music Director of the Tallahassee Symphony, where he was known for innovative programming and community engagement.
 He broadened the orchestra’s reach, introducing eclectic repertoires that attracted new audiences and fostered a deeper appreciation for orchestral music.